H4PE0N/Competitive-Programming/Library-Binaries-Folder/README.md

 <pre>
 This is where you compile and run the programs that you have written.
-Thanks to the  markdown  file,  you  will only have to write "make" and then the program you want to compile.
+Thanks to the  makefile  file,  you  will only have to write "make" and then the program you want to compile.
 The first time you compile,  it  will  take some time.
 That  is  because  the  makefile  wants  to